parreirat/vehiculum-challenge/development_checklist.md

   [ ] - rake tasks/config file for new pages to be implemented
   [ ] - release actual gem
-  [ ] - history should list by webpage argument as well
+  [ ] - history should list by webpage argument as well [ ] - `share` uses some web API to put up a file with the "history" output
+        or something similar, returns a link directly to the CLI

 [ ] - General refactor
   [ ] - Top-level Command class to be called by Status CLI class [ ] - Rubocop linting
   [ ] - Comment cleanup/uniformization
   [ ] - Use optimist gem versions or lock them
+  [ ] - Configure gemspec for gem install to set up all the systemwide
+        executables

 ####Notes

 Not sure what this refers to exactly, in the task PDF:
   - Store error messages of status pages (ex.
 Minor Service Outage) display them later.
 Very little experience with Docker, not sure what this one refers to either:
   - Use Docker to generate an image which can accept different arguments for different processes.

+Did not use branching for development at all - bad!

+I think I should have kept the DataStore data point format as is in CSV, just arrays of arrays, would facilitate some things a lot.